 Volkswagen Beetle: Slowmercial

 A lot of people fast-forward TV commercials when watching time-shifted shows.
-So Volkswagen took the opposite approach and made a TV commercial that is deliberately slow and almost static, so it still communicates even at high-speed playback.
+So Volkswagen took the opposite approach and made a deliberately slow, almost static “slowmercial”.
+In this context, a slowmercial is a TV ad engineered to stay legible when it is played back at high speed.

 The idea is simple.
 When the spot is fast-forwarded on a TV recorder, it collapses into something that feels like a print ad.
 A single, readable message.
 A clear product reveal.
 No complicated storyline to miss.